-Yet whyness is not a question that we can answer satisfactorily except in a roundabout process of howness (this makes knowledge therapeutic, as Wittgenstein would say), by a process of approximation in which language is an important functionality.
-Because language can simply loiter around the how of this important questioning it is always doomed to communicate painfully ever more this ‘why’.
-With this painful process alone, the why question ceases to be expressible in human terms, which by the way also humanizes us in a different way (there will be more poetry as this communication becomes ever more painful, I guess) but better if it is going to be oriented, finally, towards a more fundamental awareness.
+Yet whyness is not a question that we can answer satisfactorily except in a roundabout howness (this makes knowledge therapeutic, as Wittgenstein would say), by a process of approximation in which language is an important functionality.
+Because language can simply loiter around the how of this questioning it is always doomed to communicate painfully ever more this ‘why’.
+With this painful process alone, the why question ceases to be expressible in human terms, which by the way humanizes us in a different way (there will be more poetry as this communication becomes ever more painful) but better if the way it ceases to be a why question yields instead a more fundamental awareness.

 It is the awareness that we co-exist as objects with other objects in this marbled planetary parliament of things (now at the receiving end of the last assault of establishment humanism against infertility, against the happy community of cyborgs that do not reproduce the unhappy humanism of capital, of the Law of the Father, those who are irreducible to the definition of animal rationale [those who love for love’s sake?]), not as a subject privileged by language.